-Citizens of EU countries including the UK and Ireland can enter Luxembourg for visits of up to 90 days with a valid passport or national identity card.
-Nationals of the United States, Canada, Australia and New Zealand need a valid passport to enter for up to 90 days – passports must also be valid for three months after your intended departure date.
+Citizens of EU countries including Ireland can enter Luxembourg for visits of up to 90 days with a valid passport or national identity card.
+Nationals of 62 non-EU countries, including the United States, Canada, Australia and New Zealand, need only a valid passport to enter for up to 90 days – but passports must also be valid for three months after your intended departure date.

 Citizens of most African states, including South Africa, and some Asian nations (but not Hong Kong, Japan, Malaysia, Singapore or South Korea, whose citizens require only a valid passport), need to obtain a Schengen visa before travelling.
 These entitle holders to enter one country and travel freely throughout the 26 countries of the Schengen zone, which includes Luxembourg, for stays of up to 90 days within a six-month period.